 High: Streaming in high quality opens you up to HD and 4K UHD streams with the Premium plan, but that also means your data usage could vary quite a bit.
 Depending on your network, you could be using 3GB per hour for basic 720p streaming or up to 7GB per hour for 4K Ultra HD streaming.

-Auto: As the name implies, this will let your streaming quality fluctuate with your current internet speeds and network connection to provide the most stable streaming experience.
+Auto: As the name implies, this will let your streaming quality fluctuate with your current internet speeds and network connection to provide the most stable streaming experience, as well as playback at the highest quality that your plan allows.
 With that stability, however, comes a greater likelihood of drops in quality.

-Step 3: If you’re streaming on any option other than High, you won’t be getting HD or 4K UHD quality from Netflix.
+Step 3: If you’re streaming on any option other than Auto or High, you won’t be getting HD or 4K UHD quality from Netflix (for Auto, you'll have to have the plan that supports it, though).
 Be aware that any change to these settings can take up to eight hours to take effect, so if you switch and don’t notice an immediate change in your picture quality, be patient.
 Again, higher streaming resolutions will burn through data, so be mindful of your usage if you have a data cap.

 If you access your settings on a mobile device, you can also go into app settings and switch to Wi-Fi only mode or Set automatically, both of which can help you avoid going over your data limits when watching Netflix.
 If you’re trying to stream Netflix in 4K with a 5G connection, this also applies.

 Additionally, not all streaming devices support UHD or 4K streaming, and not all content is available in these qualities.
 HD should be fine, but if you’re expecting the super high-quality stuff, you may be out of luck depending on the device you’re using or the content you’re trying to watch.
-Here’s a guide to some of what you can watch in 4K and where.
 Check out our guide on what a Smart TV is so you can get a TV with the right hardware built-in.

 Not all browsers were created equal, either, and that’s especially true when it comes to streaming.
 While pretty much every popular internet browser is capable of streaming Netflix content in HD, just how HD it is will vary between browsers.
 Here’s a simple look at what maximum resolution each browser is capable of on a computer: